avocadobravado/rose-intro-team-week-ideas/README.md

 * 20,000 destinations under the sun
 * "I see that it is by no means useless to travel, if a man wants to see something new"
 * Fortune favors the brave
+* "Whether you're traveling around the world in 80 days or 8..."

 ### Freepik vectors